 Generally, membership fees are nonrefundable.

-No, CHB does not have the funds to offer scholarships.
+No, CHEB does not have the funds to offer scholarships.
 We try to only charge the bare minimum to meet our expenses and have no source of income other than what we collect from our members.
-Any CHB member, however, may choose to sponsor a family in need.
+Any CHEB member, however, may choose to sponsor a family in need.
 Folks seeking financial assistance might consider seeking support from their extended family or their church.